 In 2015, data from the National Funeral Directors Association showed that for the first time there were more cremations than burials, at 48.5% to 45.6% respectively.
 That figure has only increased, with the approximately 70% of families now opting for cremation in Australian cities.
 The main driver for this trend, as we discussed in our article on the average cost of a cremation, is the increasing cost of burials in Australia.

-If you have decided on a cremation, there are number of important aspects to consider, including: the type of service, how to handle the cremated remains, cremation products, cemetery fees and cremation costs.
+If you have decided on a cremation, there are a number of important aspects to consider, including: the crematorium, the type of service, how to handle the cremated remains, cremation products, cemetery fees and cremation costs.

 Choosing the funeral service